Tips on getting the most for your money when spending on photography equipment in our camera price buster guide

 Stay clear of cameras from brands you’ve never heard of.
 They’re likely to have been made on the cheap using outdated or low-spec components, and the brand is just a marketing name.

 Be wary of grey imports

-If an online deal seems too good to be true then maybe it is.
-Some online retailers dodge tax laws by selling non UK cameras.
+If an online deal seems too good to be true then often it is.
+Some online retailers dodge tax laws by selling non-UK cameras.
 This may mean you won’t be given an English instruction manual, the wrong plug may be on the charger and you may find you get little support from the UK distributor if it goes wrong.

 Try before you buy